j-rokohl/Corpus-Christi-Alerts/README.md

 ##  Manifest File

 The Manifest file provides the basic blueprint that allows the app to be installable from the browser.
-This Manifest file is rather basic, providing metadata for the following:
+This Manifest file provides metadata for the following:

 - **name:** Used to specify the full name of your web application
 - **short_name:** Used to specify a short name for your web application